 - 1. For smooth and safe operation, always keep the Saw Chain cutters sharp. - 2.
 Have the cutters sharpened by a qualified technician when you notice any of the following symptoms: - a.
 The sawdust becomes powder-like. - b.
 You can't make the cut without extra force. - c.
 The Chainsaw does not cut straight. - d.
 Vibration increases.

-3. A Saw Chain that is damaged or too worn to be restored to a usable condition by sharpening will need to be replaced.
-Refer to Guide Bar/Saw Chain Installation/Replacement on page 10.
+3. A Saw Chain that is damaged or too worn to be restored to a useable condition by sharpening will need to be replaced.
+Refer to Replacing the Saw Chain on page 11.